domsson/fakesteak/README.md

 ![fakesteak](example2.png)

-This is my personal implementation of a green character rain screen as seen in "The Matrix".
+My personal implementation of a digital character rain screen as seen in "The Matrix".

-## Objectives

-- Use as few resources (memory, CPU) as possible
-- Use as few dependencies as possible (no ncurses)
-- Get as close to the original as possible, minus Japanese characters
-- Assumptions over options, at least for the time being
-- Compatibility and portability can be sacrificied

-## State
+## Overview

+The focus of this project is on low CPU and memory footprint, with the secondary objective being to recreate the original effect, as seen in the movie, as closely as possible.
+For simplicities sake, however, there will be no Japanese characters.

+`fakesteak` has no external dependencies (it works without ncurses), but instead uses some non portable code instead.
+There aren't too many options available, but by tweaking some of the `#defines` at the top of the file, customization is quite easily possible.

-Everything seems to be working well on Linux, using urxvt, xterm, lxterm or uxterm.
+I've written this on and for Linux.
+Everything seems to be working well using urxvt, xterm, lxterm or uxterm.
 Other OS and terminals have not yet been tested.
+Your feedback is welcome, but I don't plan on adding support for Windows/Mac OS.

 ## Dependencies / Requirements